Forestry Sector Skills Plan

 Development Woodland Officer programme participants with David Bole MICFor, Richard Stanford CB MBE, Dr Helen Manns, Gareth Hopkins and Mark Tomlinson

-Meet the steering team
+Meet the Forestry Sector Skills Plan steering team

 Statement of scope

-If this plan is a successful catalyst for strategic action, consideration can be given in future to creating plans for other sectors or wider supply-chain activity.
+Consideration can be given in future to creating plans for other sectors or wider supply-chain activity.

 Purpose

-• Commit resource to actions
+• commit resource to actions,

-• Advocate for the plan and commitment to actions
+• advocate for the plan and commitment to actions,

-• Ensure alignment, where practical, with other sector or Government plans
+• ensure alignment, where practical, with other sector or Government plans.

-Statement of problem
+Forestry Sector Skills Plan – Statement of problem

 There are not enough people with the right skills to support current and anticipated needs in the forestry sector.
 To change this there are several drivers which must be addressed and four key barriers to overcome; data availability, sector structural barriers, career pathways and promotion, and provision.